 Advantages

-- Flexibility: Utilize existing batteries without needing to buy new ones.
+- Flexibility Use existing batteries without having to purchase new batteries.

-- Custom Configurations: Tailor your system for specific energy needs.
+- Custom Configurations Tailoring your system for specific energy needs.

 Disadvantages